 5. Free trade agreements with the US and Latin America

-Those doing business in Guatemala will have been able to take advantage of the free trade agreements that the government has negotiated.
+Those doing business in Guatemala will be able to take advantage of the free trade agreements that the government has negotiated.
 Among the countries with which Guatemala has free trade agreements are the entirety of Central America, the United States, Mexico, the Dominican Republic, Colombia, Panama, Chile, and the European Union.

 What are some of the challenges of doing business in Guatemala?